What do we do?

 The following links are intended as a starting point for obtaining information about the law involved in Commissioners' cases.
 Claimants are reminded that they can seek help and representation from a number of sources A list of organisations where help can often be obtained is found in our Notes for Guidance elsewhere on this web site.
 There are links to some of those organisations below.

 Copies of the reported decisions are available for public use on request at social security offices.

 Your local library may have copies of the bound volumes of reported decisions of the GB and Northern Ireland Commissioners and copies of any specific decision by a Commissioner can be obtained on request from this office.

 Communities NI.
-The benefit law section of this site is maintained by the Decision Making Services Unit of the Dept for Social Development and contains decisions, both reported and unreported, of the Northern Ireland Commissioners.
+The Law and Legislation section of this site is maintained by the Decision Making Services Unit of the Dept for Social Development and contains decisions, both reported and unreported, of the Northern Ireland Commissioners.

 The Upper Tribunal (Administrative Appeals).
 This is the site maintained by the UK Tribunals Service and contains many decisions of the Upper Tribunal and of its predecessors the GB Commissioners

 British and Irish Legal Information Institute.
 This is a site giving free access to a range of case law and legislation.